you-zhou/notes/dev.md

 * A python library must be a *module* or a *package*.
 * The library must exist in the **PYTHONPATH** environment variable or `sys.path` Python variable.

+#### modules
+Modules are Python fiiles that end in `.py`, and have a name that is importable.
+PEP 8 states that module filenames should be short and in lowercase.
+Underscores may be used for readability.

 ## Reading & Writing Files